ksafford/streams-examples/SETUP.md

 You will be placing this snippet in your streams configuration files.

-Also make a note of your numeric twitter ID like this:

-    follow = [
-        42232950
-    ]

 Note: bookmark this page, you'll use it again soon.